Holomorphic functions of finite order generated by Dirichlet series: Riesz summation revisted

 \subsection{Perron formula}

 We prove Perron's formula -- an integral formula for the summatory function of a $\lambda$-Dirichlet series in terms of its limit function.
 The result was first presented in \cite[Theorem 39]{HardyRiesz}.
 In fact, it turns out that it follows by Fourier inversion from the integral formula in Theorem~\ref{corona2}.
-The original proof of Perron's formula is mainly a consequence of Cauchy's integral theorem.
-Our approach, deeply inspired by ideas used in \cite{Helson} to cover the case~$k=0$, differs considerable.
+The original proof of Perron's formula for general Dirichlet series as given in \cite{HardyRiesz} is mainly a consequence of Cauchy's integral theorem.
+Our approach, deeply inspired by ideas used in \cite{HelsonBook} to cover the case~$k=0$, differs considerable.

 \begin{Theo} For $k \geq 0$ let $D=\sum a_{n} e^{-\lambda_{n}s}$ be somewhere $(\lambda,k)$-Riesz summable and $f: [ \re >\sigma_c^{\lambda,k}(D)] \to \mathbb{C}$ its limit function.
 Then for each $x>0$ and $c >\max\{\sigma_{c}^{\lambda,k}(D),0\}$ we have